 Adverse Reactions

 Throughout all this, audio animation hasn't always gone uncriticized.
-It seems only fair to let the critics get a few words in before we go back to callously ignoring them.
-So here are just two examples.
+It seems only fair to let these critics get a few words in before we go back to callously ignoring them.
+Here are just two examples.
 In 1968, Morton Feldman expressed his aversion in the following terms:

 Seeing the medium as a way of representing something else is not something I really do, like the idea of using paint to represent a landscape.
 I would rather get a bunch of colors and put them on the canvas and see how that works; just a presentation of shapes and colors.
 Representational aspects creep into music production in terms of how sound is processed to create the illusion of space. . .
 But in the end, it’s a kind of ideological stance.
 Like if an architect is building a wall out of concrete, they wouldn’t go and paint bricks on it to make it look like bricks.
 If I make something that exists in a computer environment, why make it sound like it’s in a cathedral or something?